 The main charges brought against Superfin at the trial were:

-• typing and sending to the West the Diaries of Edward Kuznetsov;
+- typing and sending the Diaries of Eduard Kuznetsov to the West;

-• transmitting material for the journal Vestnik RSKhD [note 2] (including his review of the three-volume edition of Mandelstam’s poems);
+- transmitting material for the journal Vestnik RSKhD [2], including his review of the three-volume edition of Mandelstam’s poems;

-It is known that in 1973 Krasin testified that Superfin had made editorial comments on Reddaway’s book, and also that Belogorodskaya testified that he had edited the Chronicle [see CCE 29.8].
+It is known that Krasin testified in 1973 that Superfin had made editorial comments on Reddaway’s book Uncensored Russia, and that Belogorodskaya testified that he had edited the Chronicle (CCE 29.8).

 *

-Referring to the Chronicle materials — for example the notes prepared by him on banned films [CCE 19.4] and on censorship (CCE 14.9) — Superfin insisted that the aim and content of the Chronicle was truthful, authentic information and not “anti-Soviet libel”.
+Referring to the Chronicle materials (for example the notes he prepared about banned films (CCE 19.4) and about censorship (CCE 14.9) Superfin insisted that the aim and content of the Chronicle was truthful, authentic information and not “anti-Soviet libel”.

-In Superfin’s opinion the Chronicle, by giving information on the punishment imposed on certain people for their actions (for example, the report in CCE 1.6 on the case of the “All-Russian Social-Christian Union for the Liberation of the People” [ACLP]), had a cautionary effect on many readers, and might restrain them from acting rashly.
+In Superfin’s opinion the Chronicle, by giving information on the punishment imposed on certain people for their actions, e.g., the CCE 1.6 report on the case of the “All-Russian Social-Christian Union for the Liberation of the People”, had a cautionary effect on many readers.
+It might restrain them from acting rashly.

 Three witnesses spoke at the trial.

-Lev Ladyzhensky from Riga (see this issue, CCE 32.///), who was under investigation and also, like Khaustov, brought to the court from custody, confirmed that he had translated Kolakowski’s article at the request of Superfin.
+Lev Ladyzhensky from Riga (CCE 32.20 [4]), who was under investigation and, like Khaustov, brought to the court from custody, confirmed that he had translated Kolakowski’s article at the request of Superfin.

 “Taking into consideration the poor health of the accused”, Procurator Shteiman asked for six years in the camps and three years of exile.
 The court sentenced Superfin to five years of strict-regime camps and two years exile.